-The water distribution strategy is to utilise latest technology to monitor and manage the performance of TWUL's system and reduce leakage.
+The water distribution strategy is to utilise latest technology to monitor and manage the performance of TWUL's water supply system and reduce leakage.
 In 2016/17, TWUL missed its leakage target for the first time in eleven years and the target was missed again in each of the following two years.
-As a result, TWUL incurred an ODI penalty of £56.8 million.
-To address the missed leakage target, TWUL committed to a recovery plan aimed at bringing TWUL's leakage performance back on track with its leakage targets by the end of the regulatory period in 2019/20.
-The recovery plan was successful and TWUL met its leakage targets in both 2019/20 and 2020/21.
-The 2020/21 leakage level of 635.6 M1/d (rolling 3-year average) is lower than the target level of 644.3 MI/d (rolling 3-year average).
 On 14 June 2017, Ofwat announced that it had opened an investigation to consider whether TWUL had contravened any of its statutory obligations and therefore whether to take any enforcement action over and above the automatic ODI penalty.
 TWUL responded to all Ofwat's information requests during the period of the investigation.
 On 7 June 2018, Ofwat published its 'Notice of Ofwat's proposal to impose a penalty on Thames Water Utilities Limited' ("Notice").
 This Notice sets out the key findings of their investigation, particularly with regards to shortcomings in overall governance and compliance with statutory obligations.
 Additionally, the Notice sets out undertakings TWUL has committed to in future periods, including the return of £120 million to customers.
+To address the missed leakage target, TWUL committed to a recovery plan aimed at bringing TWUL's leakage performance back on track with its leakage targets by the end of the regulatory period in 2019/20.
+The recovery plan was successful and TWUL met its leakage targets in 2019/20, 2020/21 and 2021/22.
+The 2020/21 leakage level of 639 Ml/d (rolling 3-year average) was lower than the target level of 646.8 Ml/d (rolling 3-year average) and the 2021/22 leakage level of 605.6 Ml/d (rolling 3-year average) was on mark against the target level of 605.6 Ml/d.

 Following a meeting with Ofwat in December 2020 TWUL has received confirmation from Ofwat that many of the Section 19 undertakings related to leakage have been completed and are now considered closed.
 This includes the financial adjustments and bill rebates.
-TWUL will continue to provide an update to Ofwat on a six-monthly basis on undertakings related to customer engagement, operational oversight and condition P of its licence.
+TWUL will continue to provide an update to Ofwat on a sixmonthly basis on undertakings related to customer engagement, operational oversight and condition P of its licence.
+The latest update was provided to Ofwat in May 2022.